Lincoln College, Lincolnshire

 Lincoln College is a predominantly further education college based in the City of Lincoln, England.

 The college's main site is on Monks Road (B1308), specifically to the north, and to the south of Lindum Hill (A15).
 It was formerly known as the Lincoln College of Technology and was one of the sites for North Lincolnshire College.

 Satellite sites

-The college also has sites in Gainsborough, and also in Newark-on-Trent in Nottinghamshire (since merging with the former Newark and Sherwood College in 2007).

-The two branch sites are branded as Gainsborough College and Newark College respectively.
+The college has satellite sites in Gainsborough, and also in Newark-on-Trent in Nottinghamshire (since merging with the former Newark and Sherwood College in 2007).
+These two branch sites are branded as Gainsborough College and Newark College respectively.

 More than 11,000 students are enrolled across the three sites, making it one of the largest educational establishments in the county of Lincolnshire.
 The college closed its small fourth campus in Louth, Lincolnshire in 2005.

+Gainsborough

+The site was known as Gainsborough College of Further Education, on Morton Terrace.
+The County Technical College was built in 1938, along with a new grammar school.
+The land was bought by Lincolnshire County Council from Sir Hickman Beckett Bacon, High Sheriff of Lincolnshire in 1887.
+It opened in June 1941.
+At a meeting of Lincolnshire County Council, on Tuesday 17 June 1975, the name was changed from County Technical College.

+The Secretary of State for Education, Sir Keith Joseph, visited the college and the grammar schools on Friday 18 June 1982, after visiting Lincoln.
+He had a buffet lunch prepared by college catering students.
+Fred Rickard also attended, the director of education for Lincolnshire.

+Fred Rickard died in May 2010, and had joined Lindsey County Council in 1967, having taught in Leicestershire schools until 1970, becoming director of education in 1978, when aged 50; he was educated at Devonport High School for Boys and the University of Leicester.

+The merger with Lincoln was proposed in September 1986, due to the lower local birth rate and fewer 16 year olds by the early 1990s.
+Although staff at Gainsborough thought this would mean the closure of the premises, the new combined site started on 1 September 1987.